marvinmin/test_edapython/CONTRIBUTING.md

 - `git checkout -b <branch_name>`

 If you already have an active branch, update it first before you make any changes.
-- `run git pull origin master` to pull changes
+- `git pull origin master` to pull changes
 - `git checkout  <branch_name>` to checkout branch
-- `run git merge master` to merge changes
+- `git merge master` to merge changes
-- `run git push origin <branch>` to push the updated branch to the remote
+- `git push origin <branch>` to push the updated branch to the remote

 Step 3: Commit your changes to your branch:
 - `git add 'your changed file'`